MUSSLES/sspipeline/README.md

 ## Citation

 If SSPipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
-You can cite the project by using one of the following identifiers:
+You can cite the project by using the following identifier:

-- [Earth ArXiv](https://eartharxiv.org/t6358), DOI: 10.31223/osf.io/t6358
+> [Earth ArXiv](https://eartharxiv.org/t6358) - DOI: 10.31223/osf.io/t6358

 ## License